 and $D^\boot$ is a non-linear statistic of $\Xi^{n-1}$.
-The principal difficulty arises when considering the conditional distribution of $\sqrt n (\bar{\theta}_{n}^\boot - \bar{\theta}_n)$ given the data $\Xi^{n-1}$.
-In fact, the approach of \cite{shao2022berry} would require to control the second moments of $D^\boot$ and $D^\boot - \{D^\boot\}^{(i)}$ with respect to a bootstrap measure $\PPb$, on the high-probability event with respect to a measure $\PP$.
-At the same time, we loose a martingale structure of the summands in $D^\boot$, unless we condition on the extended filtration
+The main difficulty arises when analyzing the conditional distribution of $\sqrt{n}(\bar{\theta}_{n}^\boot - \bar{\theta}_n)$ given the data $\Xi^{n-1}$.
+The approach of \citep{shao2022berry} requires controlling the second moments of $D^\boot$ and $D^\boot - \{D^\boot\}^{(i)}$ with respect to the bootstrap measure $\PPb$, on a high-probability event under the original measure $\PP$.
+At the same time, the martingale structure of the summands in $D^\boot$ is lost unless we condition on an extended filtration.

-Therefore, it is not clear if we can directly apply the approach of \cite{shao2022berry} discussed in Section~\ref{sec:gaus_approximation}.
-Instead, we have to use the linearization approach based on the high-order moment bounds for the remainder term $D^{\boot}$ (see \Cref{nonlinearapprox} in \Cref{sec: bootstrap validity section}).
-This justifies the strong bounded noise assumption \Cref{ass:bound_noise}, that we had to impose.
-We state the main result of this section below: \begin{theorem} Assume \Cref{ass:L-smooth} - \Cref{ass:n_lower_bound}.
+Therefore, it is not clear whether the approach of \citep{shao2022berry}, discussed in \Cref{sec:gaus_approximation}, can be applied directly.
+Instead, we rely on a linearization method that exploits high-order moment bounds for the remainder term $D^\boot$; see \Cref{nonlinearapprox} in \Cref{sec: bootstrap validity section}.
+This necessity motivates the strong bounded-noise assumption in \Cref{ass:bound_noise}.
+We now state the main result of this section: \begin{theorem} Assume \Cref{ass:L-smooth} - \Cref{ass:n_lower_bound}.
 Then with $\PP$ - probability at least $1 - 2/n$, it holds